reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-sharepoint-sharing-permissions-copilot.md

 ### EnableAIPIntegration

-This parameter enables SharePoint to process the content of files stored in SharePoint and OneDrive with sensitivity labels that include encryption.
-For more information, see [Enable sensitivity labels for Office files in SharePoint and OneDrive](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files?wt.mc_id=MVP_308367).
+This parameter enables support for sensitivity labels within SharePoint.
+Enabling this feature also results in SharePoint and OneDrive being able to process the contents of Office files and optionally, PDF documents that have been encrypted by using a sensitivity label.
+Until feature is enabled, these services can't process encrypted files, which means that coauthoring, eDiscovery, data loss prevention, search, and other collaborative features won't work for these files.For more information, see [Enable sensitivity labels for Office files in SharePoint and OneDrive](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files?wt.mc_id=MVP_308367).

+### EnableSensitivityLabelforPDF

+Enables support of sensitivity labels on PDF files

 ### MarkNewFilesSensitiveByDefault BlockExternalSharing